hyperlane-xyz/v2-docs/resources/coming-soon-hyperlane-v3.md

     // commits to latest dispatched message content bytes32 latestDispatchedId;

-    // implements defaults that can be overriden (overhead IGP, etc) IPostDispatchHook public defaultHook;
+    // implements defaults that can be overridden (overhead IGP, etc) IPostDispatchHook public defaultHook;

     // enforces protocol fees or any future required hooks